Wittig reaction

 The Wittig reaction or Wittig olefination is a chemical reaction of an aldehyde or ketone with a triphenyl phosphonium ylide called a Wittig reagent.
 Wittig reactions are most commonly used to convert aldehydes and ketones to alkenes.
 Most often, the Wittig reaction is used to introduce a methylene group using methylenetriphenylphosphorane (Ph3P=CH2).
 Using this reagent, even a sterically hindered ketone such as camphor can be converted to its methylene derivative.

-Stereochemistry

-For the reaction with aldehydes, the double bond geometry is readily predicted based on the nature of the ylide.
-With unstabilised ylides (R3 = alkyl) this results in (Z)-alkene product with moderate to high selectivity.
-With stabilized ylides (R3 = ester or ketone), the (E)-alkene is formed with high selectivity.
-The (E)/(Z) selectivity is often poor with semistabilized ylides (R3 = aryl).